Planar functions over fields of characteristic two: Planar monomial functions

 The number of rational points on a curve can be estimated using Weil's Theorem, which we quote in the following form (see~\cite[Theorem~5.4.1]{FriJar2008}, for example). \begin{weil} Let $F\in\F_q[X,Y]$ be an absolutely irreducible polynomial of degree $d$ and let $N$ be the number of rational points over $\F_q$ on the affine plane curve $F$.
 Then

 \end{weil}

-A consequence of Weil's Theorem is the following. \begin{proposition} If $F_{t,a}$ has an absolutely irreducible factor over $\F_{2^n}$ for some $a\ne 1$ in $\A_n$ and $n$ is sufficiently large, then the mapping $x\mapsto cx^t$ is not planar for all $c\in\F_{2^n}^*$. \end{proposition} \begin{proof} Let $a\in\A_n$ satisfy $a\ne 1$ and suppose that $F_{t,a}$ has an absolutely irreducible factor over $\F_{2^n}$.
+A consequence of Weil's Theorem is the following. \begin{proposition} If $F_{t,a}$ has an absolutely irreducible factor over $\F_{2^n}$ for some $a\ne 1$ in $\A_n$ and $n$ is sufficiently large, then $t$ is not a planar exponent of $\F_{2^n}$. \end{proposition} \begin{proof} Let $a\in\A_n$ satisfy $a\ne 1$ and suppose that $F_{t,a}$ has an absolutely irreducible factor over $\F_{2^n}$.
 By the above discussion, it is sufficient to show that, if $n$ is sufficiently large, then the curve $F_{t,a}$ has rational points $(u,v)$ over $\F_{2^n}$ satisfying $u\ne v$.
 Since the degree of $F_{t,a}$ is at most $t-2$, by Weil's Theorem the number of rational points over $\F_{2^n}$ on the curve $F_{t,a}$ is at least

-By taking partial derivatives of the numerator of $F_{t,a}$, we see that $F_{t,a}$ is never divisible by $X+Y$ since $a\ne 1$.
+By taking partial derivatives of the numerator of $F_{t,a}$, we see that $F_{t,a}$ is never divisible by $X+Y$ since $a\ne 1$ (this fails for $t=2^s+1$ with $s>0$ if we allow $a=1$).
 Hence, if $(u,u)$ is on the curve $F_{t,a}$, then $u$ is a root of a nonzero polynomial of bounded degree.
 Therefore, if $n$ is sufficiently large, the curve $F_{t,a}$ has rational points $(u,v)$ over $\F_{2^n}$ satisfying $u\ne v$. \end{proof}

 In view of Proposition~\ref{pro:irreducibility_implies_rational_points}, Conjecture~\ref{con:all_exceptional_planar_monomials} is proved by showing that, when $t$ is not a power of $2$, $F_{t,a}$ has an absolutely irreducible factor over $\F_{2^n}$ for some $a\in\A_n$ satisfying $a\ne 1$ and all sufficiently large~$n$.